afni/afni_doc/SUMA/Clipping.rst

   A **selected** plane can be controlled with the action keys (scroll/translate, rotate, flip, etc.).

+  The **normal** of a plane is a direction perpendicular its face.
+Scrolling/translation is motion along either the "inner" or "outer" normal direction.
+The "outer" normal is side of the plane that is originally clipping.

+  The **rotation** of a plane moves it around one of the coordinate axes.
+Each plane can rotate around two axes.
+If the plane's normal is originally parallel to the *y* \-axis, then it can rotate around either the *x*\ - or *z*\ -axis.

   On a Mac, you would likely replace the **Alt** keystroke with **Cmd** or **Opt**.